-25 Section 85-20-1501, MCA.
+25 85-20-1501, MCA.

 yield to the senior's request, the senior may seek a judicial remedy, usually an injunction.
-In addition to private enforcement by the senior user, the Department of Natural Resources and Conservation (DNRC) is authorized to petition a district court supervising the distribution of water among appropriators to order the person to cease using the water.26 The DNRC may direct the attorney general or a county attorney to bring a suit to enjoin the unlawful use, or the attorney general or a county attorney may bring the action on their own initiative.27 Either way, priority must be given to protecting the rights of prior appropriators.
+In addition to private enforcement by the senior user, the Department of Natural Resources and Conservation (DNRC) is authorized to petition a District Court supervising the distribution of water among appropriators to order the person to cease using the water.26 The DNRC may direct the Attorney General or a county attorney to bring a suit to enjoin the unlawful use, or the Attorney General or a county attorney may decide to bring the action.27 Either way, priority must be given to protecting the rights of prior appropriators.

 In most cases a junior user cannot ignore a call by a senior user.
 However, this is not an absolute rule.
 The futile call doctrine may relieve a junior surface or ground water user from complying with the call.
-The futile call doctrine holds that a call may be denied if a junior user can prove that the water would not actually reach the senior to satisfy the call, i.e. if the call is futile.
+The futile call doctrine holds that a call may be denied if a junior user can prove that the water would not actually reach the senior to satisfy the call; i.e., if the call is futile.
 Courts have recognized the doctrine, but according to some, the doctrine can be difficult to establish, especially if some water will eventually reach the senior user.28